WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 The key element here is that you arm yourself with the knowledge of how to remove ticks correctly, especially if you live in a wooded area or a region where ticks are more prevalent.

-Once you know how to do it, you’ll be more comfortable with the idea, and your pup will thank you!
+Once you know how to safely remove ticks, you’ll be more comfortable with the idea, and your pup will thank you!

 First things first, if you suspect there is a tick on your dog, you don't need to panic.